 [/clearfix]

 Vertical-Spacers can be found in the same utilities menu.
-These are completely optional but they can be used to add a little space between columns or between column content and non-column content.
-Check out this demo page for examples of how clearfixes and vertical-spacers can be used with your content.
+These are completely optional, but they can be used to add a little space between columns or between column content and non-column content.
+This demo page has examples of how clearfixes and vertical-spacers can be used with your content.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Etiam pulvinar, mauris sit amet interdum feugiat, nibh eros elementum turpis, ut lobortis lorem neque nec dui.